Gerard Van Helden

-Gerard Jacob Van Helden (1848 – 12 June 1901) was a police detective who became Detective Superintendent in the Birmingham City Police Force in Birmingham, England.
+Gerard Jacob Van Helden (c.
+1848 – 12 June 1901) was a police detective who became Detective Superintendent in the Birmingham City Police Force in Birmingham, England.

 Overview

-Gerard Van Helden was born in the Netherlands in 1848.
+Gerard Van Helden was born in the Netherlands in about 1848.
 Working for his father he journeyed firstly to London and then to Paris.
 In 1867, he was caught in the Siege of Paris when the Prussians stopped all the French trains running.
 When the siege ended in 1871 he journeyed back to London and then to Birmingham.
 There he joined the Birmingham City Police as a Constable fourth Class.
 Within a year he received very rapid promotions and in 1872 was an Honorary Sergeant.
 By 1881 he was an Inspector having solved many important cases and in 1885 he was promoted to Chief Inspector of the Detectives Department, in Birmingham.
 His success was based on an ability to remember faces and be fluent in Dutch, German and English.
 At one time, he acted as bodyguard to the Right Honorable Joseph Chamberlain, (1836–1914), the Birmingham politician and one time Colonial Secretary and William Gladstone (1809–1898), the British Liberal Politician.
 Eventually he was promoted to Superintendent of the Birmingham City Police Detectives Department where his crime solving continued until his untimely death.
 He had an unusually eventful career and experiences and became known as "The Famous Detective".
 He was known countrywide.

 Early life

-Gerard Jacob Van Helden was born in 1848 in the small town of Gouda, the Netherlands.
+Gerard Jacob Van Helden was born in about 1848 in the small town of Gouda, the Netherlands.
 His father was a Hide and Skin Merchant.
 Gerard Jacob Van Helden was educated at a boarding school in Turnhout, Belgium, where he learnt English, French and German languages.
 After he left school he went to work for his father and was sent to Bermondsey Market, London, to do some trading.
 He was engaged by a company to go to Paris, which came under siege by the Prussian Army just after his arrival.
 For about two months, he was engaged in helping the French outside the fortifications constructing barricades, etc. and then was involved in preparing food for the population, at which he was, reputedly, very efficient.
 At the end of May 1871, the Prussians entered Paris and Gerard Van Helden left making his way back to London.
 Three days later he arrived in London and two weeks later he arrived in Birmingham and joined the city Police force.